pritidesai/openwhisk-build/README.md

 #### Running the NodeJS example

-The `PipelineRun` resource used to build a Python application is derived from the template file named [pipelinerun-build-padding-app.yaml.tmpl](pipelinerun/javascript/pipelinerun-javascript.yaml.tmpl).
+The `PipelineRun` resource used to build a Python application is named `build-javascript-app-image` and derived from the template file [pipelinerun-build-padding-app.yaml.tmpl](pipelinerun/javascript/pipelinerun-javascript.yaml.tmpl).

 1. Execute `PipelineRun` with: